metadata toggle

 Fatalities have been reported subsequent to off-label use in seriously ill bitches with uterine infections.
 A causal association is difficult to determine but is unlikely.

 In up to 50 % of bitches, mating may not be followed by pregnancy.
-The possibility that a bitch may therefore be treated unnecessarily should be taken into account in evaluating the product risk-benefit ratio.
+The possibility that a bitch may therefore be treated unnecessarily should be taken into account in evaluating the veterinary medicinal product risk-benefit ratio.

 Possible long-term effects of treatment have not been studied.